STEM for LIFE (Science, Technology, Engineering, & Math for Life-Long Initiatives for Future Education)

 Project Lead: Russell County Public Schools

-Program Focus: The program will focus on science, technology, engineering, mathematics and will include correlated "hands-on" instruction in science and mathematics for middle school students.
+Program Focus: The program will focus on science, technology, engineering, mathematics and will include correlated "hands-on" instruction in science and mathematics for Engineering and Business students.
 Dual-enrollment classes offered at the University of Virginia's College at Wise (UVA-Wise) Technology Center in Lebanon and Southwest Virginia Community College will be offered to students in Russell, Dickenson, Tazewell, Scott and Lee counties.

 Partnership Members: Russell County Public Schools; Southwest Virginia Community College; The University of Virginia's College at Wise; Virginia Economic Development Program; Bostic, Tucker and Company; Virginia Coalfield Economic Development Authority; Appalachian Electric Power Company; Southwest Virginia Public Education Consortium; Town of Lebanon

 Lead Entity: Russell County Public Schools